sunnysyed/bitrise-step-browserstack-upload/README.md

-# browserstack-upload
+# browserstack-applive-upload

-For remote device testing on Browserstack.
+For live device testing on Browserstack.
 This step allows you to upload an APK file to BrowserStack and use the returned `app_url` for testing on real devices

 ## How to use this Step